-But talking about averages skirts the fact that each big airline operates dozens of different types of planes, often without one standardized seat pitch.
+But talking about averages ignores the fact that each big airline operates dozens of different types of planes, often without one standardized seat pitch across its fleet.
 Newer planes may have different-pitch seats than older ones, and pitch can change when planes are refurbished.
 Given those uncertainties, we can identify only a few lines on which you can rely on an above-average pitch for any and all flights—and there’s one clear winner for the title of the airline with the most legroom in North America.

-With 34 inches of seat pitch across all its planes, Interjet is the unexpected airline with the most legroom.
-The Mexico-based, low-cost carrier flies from a handful of U.S. cities to lots of destinations in Mexico, plus a few in Central and South America, including Colombia, Costa Rica, Cuba, and Guatemala.
-Interjet operates Airbus A320s and Sukhoi SU9 Superjets, and says it foregoes about 30 seats on each plane to give its passengers more space.
+With 34 inches of seat pitch across all its planes, Interjet is the unexpected North American airline with the most legroom.
+The Mexico-based, low-fare carrier flies from a handful of U.S. and Canadian cities to destinations throughout Mexico, plus a few each in Colombia, Costa Rica, Cuba, Ecuador, El Salvador, Guatemala, and Peru.
+Interjet operates mainly the widely popular Airbus A320s and 321s (it appears to be phasing out its few Sukhoi SU9 Superjets).
+Interjet knows it stand apart as the airline with the most legroom, too; and claims to forgo about 30 seats on each flight to give its passengers the extra space.

 Runners-Up for Airline with the Most Legroom

-JetBlue is a strong runner-up, with 32 to 34 inches on all planes.
+JetBlue is a strong runner-up, with 32 to 33 inches on all its planes.
 The entire JetBlue fleet was once the airline with the most legroom, at 34 inches or better—but in recent years JetBlue has been adding more main cabin seats and decreasing legroom.
+Currently, the best JetBlue planes are the 321s in JetBlue Mint, at 33 inches.
 We may one day see the airline’s legroom shrink to 31 inches of pitch, but it’s not quite there yet.
-JetBlue’s affordable Even More Space option, however, remains some of the best legroom in the sky, at 37 inches of pitch—several more than any other line’s stretch option.
+JetBlue’s affordable Even More Space option, however, remains some of the best legroom in the sky, at a pitch of 37 to 39 inches—several more than any other line’s stretch option.

 Other Airlines with Above-Average Legroom